 Do you believe being annoyed is more important than being dead?
 Do you believe someone deserves to die because you are not feeling happy all the time?

 None of us will be happy all the time.
-Sometimes we will be annoyed by the fact that many stores won’t even have almond milk, what else vegan cheese and plant-based meats.
+Sometimes we will be annoyed by the fact that many stores won’t even have almond milk, forget about vegan cheese and plant-based meats.
 But at the end of the day, we can find ways to make our lives easier, pigs that will be slaughtered today cannot.

 It’s easy to go back but it takes balls to live a moral and ethical life – even when things get tough and we want to give up.